JamieS56/Milestone-Project-2/README.md

 Start the game then choose the difficulty and whilst the game is running, click on the restart button, do this as many times as you like.

 ### Animation

 ![Animation testing](./assets/images/user-stories/user-stories-medium.png)

+#### Intended Function:

+The intended function is to animate the shrinking of the dots plus control of when the animation is paused/ played.

 All the animation is done through [anime.js](https://animejs.com/) API.
 I decided to use it because creating my own animations seemed far too complex and the animations on their website looked really good.
-All I needed it to do was shrink and stop, so I used the scale property and the pause function.
+I used the scale property and the pause function.
 I also used the animation progress function as previously mentioned to help get the score.
 It took a little fiddling to get used to how it worked but overall
-I had no major problems animating the dots.

 #### Bugs I had: